Rapha149/ArmorStandEditor/README.md

 # Whether to check for updates on enabling.
 checkForUpdates: true

 # The advancement to grant the player when he first accesses an armor stand.
-Set to "null" to disable.
+Set to null to disable.
 advancement: null

 permissions:
   # The permission that is needed to interact with armor stands and open the menu.
-  # Set to "null" to disable the permission and allow everybody to use the plugin.
+  # Set to null to disable the permission and allow everybody to use the plugin.
   general: null

   # With this permission, players can open private armor stands even if they wouldn't have access to them.
-  # You can set this permission to "null" to disable it, but it's not recommended as private armor stands would be available to everyone.
+  # You can set this permission to null to disable it, but it's not recommended as private armor stands would be available to everyone.
   ignorePrivate: armorstandeditor.ignoreprivate

 # The item that is displayed when a feature is disabled.
-# Set to "null" to show the actual item of the feature even though it's disabled.
+# Set to null to show the actual item of the feature even though it's disabled.
 deactivatedItem: minecraft:gray_dye

 # A cooldown for opening the armor page of the gui.
 The cooldown is applied per armor stand.